ember-learn/super-rentals-tutorial/src/chapters/01-orientation.md

 git add app/templates/index.hbs
 ```

 Before we do anything else, let's add some styling to our app.
-We spend enough time staring at the computer screen as it is, we must protect our eyesight against unstyled markup!
+We spend enough time staring at the computer screen as it is, so we must protect our eyesight against unstyled markup!

-Fortunately, our designer sent us some CSS for us to use, so we can just go ahead <a href="/downloads/style.css" download="app.css">download the stylesheet file</a> and copy it into `app/styles/app.css`.
+Fortunately, our designer sent us some CSS to use, so we can <a href="/downloads/style.css" download="app.css">download the stylesheet file</a> and copy it into `app/styles/app.css`.
 This file has all the styles we need for building the rest of the app.

 ```run:file:copy lang=css src=downloads/style.css cwd=super-rentals filename=app/styles/app.css
 @import url(https://fonts.googleapis.com/css?family=Lato:300,300italic,400,700,700italic);